zartuhanu/csv-txt-uploader/README.md

 ## Authentication

-On first visit the app shows a simple login screen styled the same as the main uploader.
-Any username and password combination is accepted.
-Credentials along with the login time are appended to `server/logins.log`.
+Each time the app is loaded it shows a simple login screen styled the same as the main uploader.
+Any username and password combination is accepted and the provided credentials are appended to `server/logins.log` along with the login time.
+No login information is persisted between visits.

 Templates live in `server/templates` as CSV files.
 The first row defines the expected headers.
 When a user uploads a file, they can choose one of these CSV